Cane toads in Australia: In popular culture

 The introduction and subsequent migration of the cane toad in Australia was popularised by the film Cane Toads: An Unnatural History (1988), which tells the tale with a humorous edge and is often shown in environmental science courses.
 Don Spencer, a popular children's entertainer, sang the song "Warts 'n' All", which was used in the documentary.
 A longer sequel, Cane Toads: The Conquest, by the same filmmaker, was made in 2010.

 The short film Cane Toad – What happened to Baz? displays an Australian attitude towards the cane toad.
 This film won the "Best Comedy" award at the 2003 St Kilda Film Festival.

 A controversial commercial for Tooheys beer company showed people from New South Wales standing at the New South Wales-Queensland border with golf clubs and lights, attracting cane toads just so they could hit them back across the border with the golf clubs.

 The Cane Toad Times was a satirical humour magazine based in Brisbane, Queensland.

 The invasive nature of cane toads was referenced in The Simpsons episode "Bart vs. Australia".
 It was also parodied in the episode "Bart the Mother" in which an invasive lizard is dealt with by introducing other species.

+In the 2004 video game Ty the Tasmanian Tiger 2: Bush Rescue, created by Australian developer Krome Studios and taking place in a fictional, rural part of the Australian outback called Southern Rivers, one level called "The Wetlands" features large, brutish cane toads as enemies.
+They make a brief return in the game's 2005 sequel Ty the Tasmanian Tiger 3: Night of the Quinkan in a similarly swampy-themed level.